-Invasive, exotic animals can severely impact natural systems by out-competing native plants and animals, altering hydrologic flow patterns, changing fire patterns and introducing foreign pathogens and parasites.
-Invasive, exotic animals found on many of our Lee County Conservation Lands include: the greenhouse frog (Eleutherodactylus planirostris), the Cuban treefrog (Osteopilus septentrionalis), the brown anole (Anolis sagrei), and the wild or feral hog (Sus scrofa).
+Populations of invasive and non-native (or exotic) animals can severely impact natural systems by outcompeting native wildlife, as well as altering the features of natural areas, hydrologic flow patterns, changing fire patterns and introducing foreign pathogens and parasites.
+Invasive, exotic animals found on Lee County conservation lands include the greenhouse frog (Eleutherodactylus planirostris), Cuban treefrog (Osteopilus septentrionalis), brown anole (Anolis sagrei), and wild boar/feral hog (Sus scrofa).